mimicbox/ELK-Stack/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat: Collects and forwards system log data to Elk-Server
 - Metricbeat: Monitors system metrics like CPU usage, memory, and network acticvity.
 We have enabled the docker module to watch our DVWA containers as well
 - Auditbeat: Interacts directly with and forwards logs from auditd, a system daemon that watches for system changes.
-It will log file intregity for files found in /etc /usr/bin /bin /usr/sbin and /sbin
+It will log file integrity for files found in `/etc` `/usr/bin` `/bin` `/usr/sbin` and `/sbin`
 - Packetbeat: Analyzes network traffic between systems, sniffing packets providing user with network information
 - Heartbeat: Monitors up-time of systems.
 Will ping each machine on the network on a regular schedule and logs repsonses